 Diversity & Inclusion

-In light of our Jesuit mission to educate the whole person (cura personalis) and our ongoing commitment to social justice, the Law Center created and launched the Office of Equity, Community, and Inclusion (OECI) in 2016 to champion community-wide equity, inclusion and diversity initiatives.
+In light of our Jesuit mission to educate the whole person (cura personalis) and our ongoing commitment to social justice, the Law Center created and launched the Office of Equity and Inclusion (OEI) in 2016 to champion community-wide equity, inclusion and diversity initiatives.

 PROGRAMMING AND SUPPORT

-The OECI provides institutional programming and individual-level support to examine and explore some of the complex diversity, equity, and inclusion issues facing Georgetown Law, legal academia and the nation.
+The OEI provides institutional programming and individual-level support to examine and explore some of the complex diversity, equity, and inclusion issues facing Georgetown Law, legal academia and the nation.

-In accordance with ABA Goal III, the OECI offers the following support to students:
+In accordance with ABA Goal III, the OEI offers the following support to students:

 - Advising to address individual-level student concerns as they relate to issues of diversity, equity, and inclusion.